 The response from customers was overwhelming and soon Candice returned to Nepal on a shopping trip.
 Unfortunately, she was caught in the April 25, 2015 earthquake.
 She called me in the seconds after the shaking stopped to tell me about what had happened.
 Fortunately she was okay, but for a week she witnessed the destruction and despair while she waited for passenger flights to resume.
 We wanted to help so we partnered with our friend and master Nepali artist, Mukti Singh Thapa, to sell prints of two of his wonderful thangka paintings to raise money for the relief efforts.
 Given the incredible response to his art, we decided to open a gallery on our 2nd floor, and started an exhibition with thirteen of Mukti's works.
 Our collection has grown to over sixty works by Nepal's top three traditional artists.
 In order to continue our efforts to support those most in need in the Himalaya, we make a donation to Save The Children in Nepal to sponsor children with every print we sell.

 We started Mahakala Fine Arts to share our inspiration and introduce the work of the finest artisans in the region...silversmiths, weavers, painters, woodworkers, masons, sculptors and more.
 We travel to the Himalaya ourselves to source all of our products.
-Sometimes we trek into the countryside to find special items, while other times we use our extensive network to find the most unique items.
-In this way we can select special pieces and we can also ensure that we are making a positive impact on the community.
+Sometimes we trek into the countryside to find special items, other times we use our extensive network to find the most unique items, and more recently we started designing and making our own line of clothing.
+In this way we can always carry unique handmade products and we can also ensure that we are making a positive impact on the community.

 Each piece in our collection tells a story.
 We welcome you to join us as our journey continues.